25 MWs thru solar

 In 2009, Overaa invested in people and equipment to increase our ability to compete in the water resource and municipal infrastructure market.
 Today, more than half of our volume of work involves water resource management, material resource management, and renewable energy.
 We have been named one of the Top Environmental Firms in the nation three years in a row by Engineering News Record (ENR).

 Additionally, we seek out LEED projects, Net Zero projects, ParkSmart projects, and other certified green building projects.
-In 2018, we built the world’s first rotating laboratory, The FLEXLab at Lawrence Berkeley National Labs, to support research in building system efficiency such as building envelopes, windows, and ventilation, and energy control systems.
+We built the world’s first rotating laboratory, The FLEXLab at Lawrence Berkeley National Laboratory to support research in building system efficiency such as building envelopes, windows, and ventilation, and energy control systems.

 We recently built the largest commercial kitchen in Northern California, the Central Commissary, for Oakland Unified School District.
 That project was named a Top Environmental Project Merit Award by ENR in 2021.
 The project uses 35% less electricity than comparable structures thanks to extensive daylighting, carbon dioxide-based refrigeration, waste heat recapture system, and full building systems integration.